Moose2Model/Moose2Model/README.md

 # Documentation

-The documentation is in the Wiki of this repository
+The documentation is in the Wiki of this repository (Go to the tab "Wiki").

 # Further